cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 The "combined" stage column naming rule resolves this as follows:
 - one or more target columns with same name and same single source field: stage column name = Target name
 - one target column with a unique name and multiple source fields: stage column name = Target name + field name
-- multiple target columns with different names have the same single source field: stage column name = all target field names concatinated
+- multiple target columns with different names have the same single source field: stage column name = all target field names concatenated
 - multiple target columns sharing the same name using different source fields: stage column name = field name

 ## Documentation generator (dvdp_doc_render)
-The documentation generator creates a simple html table of the field mapping, ready to be copied into a documentain tool of your choice (confluence, one Note / Word, ...)
+The documentation generator creates a simple html table of the field mapping, ready to be copied into a documentation tool of your choice (confluence, one Note / Word, ...)

 The documentation generator is started on the command line with: